surabhi-seth/MSiA423-XchangeRatePredictor/README.md

 	export MYSQL_HOST = "<your rds mysql host url>" export MYSQL_PORT = "<your rds mysql port>"

-B. If instead of RDS, a local SQLITE database was used for data setup, open config/flask_config.py and:
+B. (Optional) If instead of RDS, a local SQLITE database was used for data setup, open config/flask_config.py and:

     a.
 Comment out this line: SQLALCHEMY_DATABASE_URI = "{}://{}:{}@{}:{}/{}".format(conn_type, user, password, host, port, DATABASE_NAME)